 The Residential School on Medicinal Chemistry and Biology in Drug Discovery is a graduate level course designed for chemists and biologists interested in broadening their understanding of the fundamental principles of drug discovery research and preclinical development.
 Scientists from related disciplines would also gain a clearer appreciation for the processes and methods important to drug discovery through clinical development.

-We are proud to announce that our Hotel Resident attendees will once again be staying at The Madison Hotel.
+We are also proud to announce that our Hotel Resident attendees will be staying at The Madison Hotel and the Hyatt Regency-Morristown.
+Each room is beautifully appointed and single occupancy, with full breakfast bar.
 There will be a shuttle to transport attendees to and from the campus.

 The Residential School on Medicinal Chemistry and Biology in Drug Discovery is a graduate level course designed for chemists and biologists who are interested in broadening their understanding of the basic principles of drug discovery and early development.
 Scientists from related disciplines will also gain a clearer understanding of these important processes and methods.
 The week-long course is structured around expert lectures and case histories of successful drug discovery and development programs.
 Opportunities for interactions with the faculty and networking with other attendees are provided throughout the week.
 The purpose of the School is to provide a strong background in the principles of drug discovery and development to enhance collaborative drug discovery programs for life sciences professionals.

 ResMed is a week-long graduate level course organized to provide an accelerated program for medicinal chemists, biologists and other industrial and academic scientists who wish to broaden their knowledge of drug discovery and development.
 The School’s aim is to concentrate on the fundamentals that are useful in drug discovery spanning initial target validation through clinical development.